Machine Perception Laboratory

 Time: 2:25 - 3:45 PM

-• 3:25-3:45 Interleaved Replay of Novel and Familiar Memory Traces During Slow-Wave Sleep Prevents Catastrophic Forgetting - Maksim Bazhenov (UC San Diego)
+• 3:25-3:45 Interleaved Replay of Novel and Familiar Memory Traces During Slow-Wave Sleep Prevents Catastrophic Forgetting - Maksim Bazhenov (UCSD) (abstract)

 Coffee break